busathlab/mdlab/docs/lab3.md

 ## LAB 3: MOLECULAR STRUCTURE MANIPULATION
+###### by Dr. David Busath

 ---

 #### Objectives:
 - Learn how to prepare a structure ready for simulations and visualization
+- Understand how to use wildcards, `SELECT`, variables, arrays, `DEFINE`, conditional statements, loops
+- Use `IC EDIT` to edit internal coordinates
+- Understand the basics of troubleshooting / debuggging
+- Learn good coding practices
+- Be able to interpret an residue topology file (RTF)
 ---

 ### 1. Basic Commands